TOOLS

 Applicant Eligibility

 The awardee will be a university, college, hospital, public agency, nonprofit research institution or for-profit organization that submits an application and receives a grant or cooperative agreement for support of research by a named principal investigator.
 SBIR grants can be awarded only to domestic small businesses (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed, and have no more than 500 employees).
-Primary employment (more than one- half time) of the principle investigator must be with the small business at the time of award and during the conduct of the proposed project.
+Primary employment (more than one- half time) of the principal investigator must be with the small business at the time of award and for the duration of the project period.
 In both Phase I and Phase II, the research must be performed in the U.S. and its possessions.
-To be eligible for funding, a grant must be approved for scientific merit and program relevance by a scientific review group and a national advisory council.
-STTR grants can be awarded only to domestic small business concerns (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed and have no more than 500 employees) which "partner" with a research institution in cooperative research and development.
+To be eligible for funding, a grant application must be approved for scientific merit, technical merit, and program relevance by a scientific review group and a national advisory council.
+STTR grants can be awarded only to domestic small business concern (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed and have no more than 500 employees) which "partner" with a research institution in cooperative research and development.
 At least 40 percent of the project is to be performed by the small business concern and at least 30 percent by the research institution.
+The Principal Investigator may be primarily employed by either the small business concern or the collaborating research institution at the time of award and for the duration of the project period.
 In both Phase I and Phase II, the research must be performed in the U.S. and its possessions.
-To be eligible for funding, a grant application must be approved for scientific merit and program relevance by a scientific review group and a national advisory council.
+To be eligible for funding, a grant application must be approved for scientific merit, technical merit and program relevance by a scientific review group and a national advisory council.

 Beneficiary Eligibility